gadigidi/STM32_RFID/README.md

 The goal is to gain **practical, low-level experience** with STM32 microcontrollers through **register-level C programming**, working directly with peripherals on real hardware.

-The emphasis is on understanding how things work, experimenting, and debugging on target — not on production-ready abstractions.

 The project is developed **incrementally**, starting from basic peripheral drivers and gradually integrating them into a complete RF reader application.

 This repository represents an **ongoing learning process**, not a finished product.